kenmamich/Domino-Stock-Price-Analysis/README.md

 dominos.corr()
 ```

 <p>Found the correlation of each variable concerning each other.
-The volume appears to be the only variable that has a slightly negative correlation close to 0 in relation to the other variables.
+The volume appears to be the only variable that has a slightly negative correlation close to 0 with the other variables indicating as volume increases the other variables experience a slight and minor decrease.
 Open, High, Low, Close, and Adj Close all share a correlation close to positive 1. </p>

 ```
 	      Open	     High	   Low	      Close	  Adj Close	    Volume